jbesomi/texthero/CONTRIBUTING.md

 When you submit your code, all code will be tested on different operating systems using Travis CI: [TRAVIS CI texthero](https://travis-ci.com/github/jbesomi/texthero).

-Make sure you pass all your test locally before opening a pull request!
+Make sure you pass all your tests locally before opening a pull request!

 ## Formatting